cc4i/awesome-serverless/mkdocs/docs/solutions/gke-to-run.md

 ## Description

-Migrate microservices based web application from GKE to Cloud Run is a valueable choice to imporve cost enfficency, this tutorial will guide along the way.
+Migrate microservices based web application from GKE to Cloud Run is a valueable option to run your application in more efficent and effictive manner, this tutorial will guide you along the way.

-## Steps
+## Guide

 ## References
 - Fork from [Boutique on Cloud Run](https://github.com/cc4i/boutique-on-cloudrun)